Introduction to Romans

 The conclusion of his letters is written in conventional style.
 The concluding section includes a lengthy list of individual greetings for the recipients of the letter.
 The letter concludes with a doxology (Rom 16:25-27).

 Paul's letters manifest a strong dependence on the Tanakh.
 Indeed, the Scripture that Paul described as inspired and suitable for training in righteousness (2Tim 3:16) is the Tanakh.
 Paul's usage is in keeping with the rest of the Besekh.
 He uses the familiar formula "it is written" or "it says" often in Romans.
 He also uses other similar expressions many times, such as "Scripture says," "the Torah says," "Moses says," "David says," or "Isaiah says" to introduce quotations.
 Paul uses the term "Scriptures" to refer to some portion or all of the Tanakh (Rom 1:2), as well as the term "Torah and the Prophets" (Rom 3:21) or simply the "Prophets" to refer to that portion of the Tanakh (Rom 16:26).
+In the letter Paul provides direct quotes from the Tanakh 48 times and alludes to many other Tanakh passages.

 Quotations from the Tanakh found in the Besekh are generally taken from the Septuagint (LXX), the Greek translation of the Scriptures.
 The LXX was finalized and in general use by the middle of the 2nd century BC at the latest (Setterfield).
 By the first century A.D. the Greek Bible was widely used in the synagogues of the Diaspora and was well known in Israel.
 However, the reader may notice when checking a reference that occasionally Paul's quotation does not agree literally either with the LXX or the Hebrew text.
 In these instances Paul may have corrected an extant Greek text or provided his own translation of the Hebrew text.
 Paul thus employs what could be called "Jewish Greek."

 As David Hill of The University of Sheffield affirms, "Not only word-meanings in the New Testament, but also the structure and syntax of New Testament language bear the impress of a special Hebraic influence channeled, for the most part, through the Septuagint" (14).
 The LXX was used because: (1) Almost all the apostolic writings were written in Jewish Greek, so a Jewish-Greek text of the Tanakh was helpful for quotations.
 (2) At the time of Yeshua, most Jews were living in the Greek world, and therefore the LXX was the text used by many Jews, if not by most.
 At that time there was no standardized Hebrew text.
-The Masoretic Text, as the Hebrew Bible came to be known, was developed over the following centuries (MW-Notes 322).
+The Masoretic Text, as the Hebrew Bible came to be known, was developed over the following centuries (Gruber 322).

 Sentence structure of Paul's letters is often lengthy and complex.
 Modern Bible versions attempt to break up Paul's wordy sentences into small portions for easier reading.
 In his hortatory sections he often follows grammatical rules common to Hebrew.
 Whereas in English the noun or subject usually comes before a verb in a clause, in Hebrew the verb comes first, giving more emphasis to the subject-noun.
 For example, in Romans 12:1 a Bible translation might read "Therefore brothers I exhort you," whereas his Greek sentence places the verb first "exhort therefore you brothers."
 Unlike English, Hebrew confronts the reader with needed action and calls for attention.